Murray, Jokic help Denver stun Clippers 104-89 in Game 7

 They led by as many as 20.

-Murray helped the Nuggets pour it on down the stretch to give coach Michael Malone a 49th birthday present.

-The team also rallied back from double-digit margins in their last two games as well to stun the Clippers.
+Denver also rallied from double-digit deficits in its last two games to stun the Clippers.

-Despite the additions of Kawhi Leonard and Paul George, the Clippers fell short of the conference finals, where they've never been.
-They fell to 0-8 all-time in games where they could clinch a trip to the conference finals.
+“We were right there.
+There’s no excuses,” Leonard said.
+“We should have finished it off.
+Like I said, the last three games pretty much mirrored each other.”

 Jokic insisted the third-seeded Nuggets weren't feeling any pressure.
 He said Game 7 was just another game.
 After all, this was Denver's fourth straight Game 7 dating to the playoffs last season.